AndrewWPhillips/eggql/README.md

 To create a GraphQL server you must declare a struct, representing the root query object.
 Each exported field (ie, having a capitalized name) of this struct represents a GraphQL query.
 Each such field can be

-- a scalar type (int, string, etc) that represents a GraphQL scalar (Int!, String!, etc)
+- a scalar type (int, string, etc.) that represents a GraphQL scalar (Int!, String!, etc.)
-- an integer type (int, int8, uint, etc) that represents an enumeration
+- an integer type (int, int8, uint, etc.) that represents an enumeration
 - a nested struct that represents a GraphQL nested query
 - a slice or array that represents a GraphQL list of any of the above types
 - a pointer to one of the above types, in which case the value is nullable